neonmik/Wave-Machine-Firmware/README.md

     - Oscillator:
         - Improvement: Finesse soft start code - currently takes too long to get going and still isnt perfect.

     - Mod:
         - Bug: Vibrato isnt even in +/- (due to the logarithmic nature of pitch) - Fine at >> 8 (+/-40c, but slightly uneven)
-        - Feature: Once LFO is balanced, add a MAX_RANGE setting for vibrato.
+        - Feature: Once LFO is balanced, add a MAX_RANGE config asetting for vibrato.
         - Feature: Add a smooth function (interpolation).
 This would be helpful for the S&H wave, but also to smooth out the steps in really long wavelengths.

     - USB MIDI/ MIDI: